elixir-europe/rdmkit/pages/your_problem/data_licence.md

 * Apply a Creative Commons license to your data to ensure that your data can be shared and reused.
   * CC licences are conformant with the set forth in the [Open Definition](https://opendefinition.org/licenses/) and they are available in human-readable and machine-readable forms and they offer different levels of permission.
 * Consider choosing a truly open Creative Commons licence CC0, if your research data is a database or a dataset.
 CC0 waives all your rights to the work.
-* The granting of a Creative Commons license has no influence on the copyright.
 * Remember, that a CC licence cannot be revoked once it has been issued.

 ## External links
 * Licence selectors:
 (https://creativecommons.org/choose/)
 (https://choosealicense.com/)